How Can We Help?

-We will examine twelve cases decided by SCOTUS during the 2019/2020 term.
-These cases focus on constitutional law, immigration, presidential immunity and trademarks, among others.
+We will examine/discuss the history of the Supreme Court and twelve cases decided by SCOTUS during the 2020/2021 term.
+These cases focus on constitutional law, voting rights, separation of powers, intellectual property, among others.

 - A narrated, self-running Powerpoint presentation to share their analysis, allowing their classmates to be full prepared for each in-class discussion.

 - Moderation of the scheduled discussion of the case analysis.